joncojonathan/PSLogonFailures/README.md

 * When publishing your system, restrict it to as small a part of the Internet as possible, for example just one remote IP address or a small selection
 * Only publish the _service_ you intend to access remotely (for example RDP on port TCP 3389)

-## The whitelist
+## The allow list
-In order to prevent yourself from being locked out, `PSLogonFailures` allows you to specify a whitelist of individual IPs that it will never block.
+In order to prevent yourself from being locked out, `PSLogonFailures` allows you to specify a allow list of individual IPs that it will never block.
 You are _strongly_ encouraged to populate this list with at least one IP address.

 ## Why not just use product X?
 Since I and [Andee](https://twitter.com/zandeez) wrote `PSLogonFailures` I've seen a number of similar solutions become available, so this is a natural question.
 I'd suggest PSLogonFailures has the following benefits: